 The author acknowledges the contribution of Fort Myers resident James Butler, who provided much of the information about the history of this sculpture.
 In fact, this entire profile would not have been possible without the research binder and photographs he has compiled and maintained over the years.

-- The account misspells the donor’s name (which is Rea), nor does the will make provision for a cash gift to cover moving expenses, although it is conceivable that the executrix of Ms. Rea’s estate may have paid the cost of moving the sculpture to the library grounds.
+- The account misspells the donor’s name (which is Rea), and the actual will makes provision for a cash gift to cover moving expenses, although it is conceivable that the executrix of Ms. Rea’s estate may have paid the cost of moving the sculpture to the library grounds.

 - The Southwest Florida Museum of History also holds a record of a statement given by Lewis A. Pearl, who tended Ms. Rea’s garden.
 Pearl maintains that Ms. Rea wanted to give Lorelei to the Edison Estate, but the putative gift was refused by Robert Halgrim because it did not have a sufficient connection to the Edisons, who admired it on one or more occasions in Ms. Rea’s garden.